quixio/quix-streams/docs/api-reference/kafka.md

 <br>
 ***Arguments:***

+- `broker_address`: Connection settings for Kafka.
-- `broker_address`: Kafka broker host and port in format `<host>:<port>`.
+Accepts string with Kafka broker host and port formatted as `<host>:<port>`, or a ConnectionConfig object if authentication is required.
-Passed as `bootstrap.servers` to `confluent_kafka.Producer`.
-- `partitioner`: A function to be used to determine the outgoing message partition.
-Available values: "random", "consistent_random", "murmur2", "murmur2_random",
-"fnv1a", "fnv1a_random"
-Default - "murmur2".
+- `logger`: a Logger instance to attach librdkafka logging to
+- `error_callback`: callback used for producer errors
 - `extra_config`: A dictionary with additional options that will be passed to `confluent_kafka.Producer` as is.
 Note: values passed as arguments override values in `extra_config`.